jvmartins/rtc-socketio-benchmarking/README.md

-# Remotizr

-A light-weight framework for remote communications and control.
+# WebRTC vs SocketIO - Benchmarking

+A Benchmarking for measuring time in exchanging JSON objects through SocketIO and WebRTC.

+Bar graphics showing time vs technology of each interaction.